 Drawing, Panel of Arabesques for the Hôtel de Salm, Paris

 This is a Drawing.
-It was designed by Jean-Guillaume Moitte.
+It was created by Jean-Guillaume Moitte.
 It is dated 1785 and we acquired it in 1911.
 Its medium is pen and black ink, brush and gouache, black chalk on toned paper, lined.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This object was featured in our Object of the Week series in a post titled From Frivolity to Revolt: The Hôtel de Salm’s Role in the French Revolution.